-Nuts like almonds, cashews, pistachios, and walnuts have grown very popular as a quick snack food that gives you the nutrients boost you need while maintaining a healthy on-the-go lifestyle.
-They are packed full of the healthy fats, vitamins, and minerals your body needs.
+Nuts like almonds, cashews, pistachios, and walnuts have grown very popular as quick snack that gives you the necessary nutrients while maintaining a healthy on-the-go lifestyle.
+They are full of the healthy fats, vitamins, and minerals your body needs.
 They are also easy to store and can be used to make other foods.

 For example, almonds are the healthiest of the nut family and can also be used to make almond butter and almond milk.
-So, when you think of stockpiling nuts like almonds, branch your thinking into other ways to use the food you are storing.
-Having a variety of versatile foods that also provide essential nutrients like grains, nuts, and beans is beneficial when hard times are upon us.
+So, when you think of stockpiling nuts like almonds, consider other ways to use the food you are storing.
+Various versatile foods that provide essential nutrients, like grains, nuts, and beans, are beneficial when we face hard times.

 7. Peanut Butter

-Along with your nuts and nut butters, peanut butter stores particularly well.
-If unopened, peanut butter (which derives from peanuts, a legume) can be stored for up to two years.
-The oils may separate in peanut butter and other nut butters, but they are still safe to consume.
-Peanut butter is an excellent source of protein and antioxidants, often more so than other nuts and nut butters.
+Along with your nuts and nut butter, peanut butter stores particularly well.
+If unopened, peanut butter (derived from peanuts, a legume) can be stored for up to two years.
+The oils may separate in peanut butter and other nut butter, but they are still safe to consume.
+Peanut butter is an excellent source of protein and antioxidants, often more so than other nuts and nut butter.